davmixcool/laravel-medium-articles/README.md

 Option | Description
 --------- | -------
-`renderTo` | By Default the widget is render to `laravel-medium-widget`.
+`renderTo` | By Default the widget is rendered to `laravel-medium-widget`.
 But you can specify your own custom element ID where you want to render the widget.
 `id` | A random unique ID to identify the widget.
 This is very useful when you need to include multiple widgets on one page.
 `username` | Your medium username.